-If you persistently fail to contribute, and don't request a fee waiver, we may send you reminders.
+If you persistently fail to contribute, haven't requested a fee waiver, we may send you reminders.

-In accordance with the site's ethos, no-one is ever excluded for non-payment, but if you register we expect you to be able to justify non-payment under your chosen ethical code or framework for practice (under our trust-based model, we'll never ask).
+In accordance with the site's ethos, no-one is ever excluded for non-payment or for failing to request a fee-waiver, but if you register we expect you to be able to justify non-payment to your own satisfaction under your chosen ethical code or framework for practice (under our trust-based model, we'll never ask).